How to Plant Garlic – Step by Step

 That garlic seed was pretty spendy ($16 for one pound), but the results were great!
 I basically planted them and ignored them for 10 months, and they produced wonderful results.
 Plant, ignore, and harvest?
 That is my favorite kind of crop!

 Since 2011, I have saved the largest of the bulbs from each harvest and used them as my seed garlic for the next year’s harvest.
 I hold my breath every year, but it has never let me down.
-What is gardening other than gambling every time you plant something in the ground?
+What is gardening other than gambling each and every time you plant something in the ground?

 What Kind of Garlic Should I Grow?